markjprice/cs12dotnet8/docs/errata/improvements.md

 # Page 132 - Pattern matching with the switch statement

-> Thanks to Ashish Gupta who raised these issues via email.
+> Thanks to Ashish Gupta who raised these issues via email on April 2, 2024.

 In Step 2, I define an `Animal` class, as shown in the following code:
 ```cs